altyn-bulmers/pyroma/README.md

 ## Reproducibility

-Companion notebooks and detailed workflows are maintained in a dedicated repository:
+Companion notebooks and detailed workflows are maintained in a dedicated repository (will be available soon):

 * [pyroma\_reproducibility](https://github.com/altyn-bulmers/pyroma_reproducibility)